pheasantframework/pheasant_temp/CONTRIBUTING.md

-# Contributing to Raven Template Package
+# Contributing to Pheasant Template Package

-Thank you for considering contributing to The Raven Framework Template Package!
+Thank you for considering contributing to The Pheasant Framework Template Package!
 We welcome contributions from the community to improve and enhance this Dart package.

 Before you get started, please take a moment to review our contribution guidelines to ensure a smooth collaboration process.

 ## Code of Conduct

 This project and everyone participating in it are governed by our [Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you agree to uphold this code.
-Please report any unacceptable behavior to [this email](raven@tech.nugegroup.com).
+Please report any unacceptable behavior to [this email](pheasant@tech.nugegroup.com).

 ## How to Contribute